Level/levelup/test/benchmarks/README.md

 ## About

-Currently, we the benchmarks run for the current version of LevelUP (i.e. `require('../../')`), the version of LevelUP currently in npm, [Leveled](https://github.com/juliangruber/node-leveled) and [node-sqlite3](https://github.com/developmentseed/node-sqlite3/).
+Currently, we the benchmarks run for the current version of LevelUP (i.e. `require('../../')`), the version of LevelUP currently in npm and [node-sqlite3](https://github.com/developmentseed/node-sqlite3/).
 Benchmarks for LevelUP with compression disabled can also be run by editing the *engins/index.js* file.

-**Leveled** is a minimal binding that is mostly implemented in C++ with few options, only `String` data-types and minimal safety checks.
-Therefore it's an excellent baseline for performance that LevelUP can aspire to.

 **SQLite3** is included to see how an alternative persistent k/v store can perform.
 The comparison is only fair when considering a simple k/v store and in this regard the main SQLite3 binding performs poorly.